All Episodes

 Many of these are being taught.

-Here's just a portion of what Obama had to say about Abraham Lincoln, and and he and like like a lot of politicians do, he took the body of Lincoln's life and work and and and boiled it down to the fact that if Lincoln were alive today, he would want us working together in a bipartisan way for the stimulus package.
+And like a lot of politicians do, he took the body of Lincoln's life and work and boiled it down to the fact that if Lincoln were alive today, he would want us working together in a bipartisan way for the stimulus package.

 Here's what Obama said.

-Even as we meet here today, in a moment when we are far less divided than in Lincoln's day, but when we are once again debating the critical issues of our time and debating them sometimes fiercely, let us remember that we are doing so as servants of the same flame, as representatives of the same people, and as stakeholders in a common future.
+Even as we meet here today, in a moment when we are far less divided than in Lincoln's day, but when we are once again debating the critical issues of our time and debating them sometimes fiercely, let us remember that we are doing so as servants of the same flag, as representatives of the same people, and as stakeholders in a common future.

-The most lasting monument we can build to that most remarkable of men, Abraham Lincoln.
+That is the most fitting tribute we can pay, the most lasting monument we can build to that most remarkable of men, Abraham Lincoln.

 Abraham Lincoln was one of the most partisan presidents we've ever had.